-The NIA (National Institute on Aging) offers some great free resources for those interested in fitness plans and ideas to begin an exercise program.
-Their booklet, Workout to Go is a great resource and so easy to follow.
+The NIA (National Institute on Aging) offers some unbelievable free resources for those interested in fitness plans and ideas to begin an exercise program.
+Click on Health Information and under Exercise & Physical Activity you can find their booklet, Workout to Go which is a valuable resource and so easy to follow.
 The exercises can help you stay in shape for the activities you enjoy most.
 You can do the 13 easy-to-follow strength, balance, and flexibility exercises in this booklet anytime, anywhere.
 Take it with you to the gym, on vacation, or even to the office.
-You can review, download, or order a free copy at the NIA website, www.nia.nih.gov and click https://order.nia.nih.gov/sites/default/files/2018-07/workout-to-go.pdf or go to Handouts on our website and download it from there.
+You can review, download, or order a free copy at the NIA website, www.nia.nih.gov or just click here to go to Handouts on our website and download it from there.

 The American Council on Exercise (ACE) reminds us that it is never too late to reap the many health benefits of regular exercise.
 Regular cardiovascular exercise, such as brisk walking, bicycling, or swimming strengthens the heart and muscles, boosts energy and endurance.
 It also helps control blood sugar and cholesterol levels and works as a natural mood elevator.
 Being sedentary raises the risk for developing such serious health conditions as diabetes and heart disease.
 Strength exercise, or resistance training, helps preserve muscle mass and bone health.
 It will help you stay strong, so you can go about your normal daily activities.
 The ACE website is www.acefitness.org.